mribs/startup/README.md

 In the event that you lose your .pem file you do in fact have to start a new instance.

 Important for centering things: justify-content: space-around;

+In order to get the styling I want, I end up using a mix of regular CSS and Bootstrap.

+Also there are several ways to do CSS, the two main being internal (in the HTML) and external (a .css file)